chaoss/metrics/activity-metrics/pull-requests-over-time.md

 ![img](https://github.com/Illuminatian/Assets/blob/master/PullRequestsVis.PNG)

 ## 5. Sample Implementation
-An example implementation, for example a SQL or Elasticsearch query.

 ## 6. Known Implementations
 [GrimoireLab](https://github.com/chaoss/grimoirelab)

 ## 7. Test Cases (Examples)
-Sample inputs (including contexts) and expected outputs for this metric.
-Implementers can test their implementations against these test cases.
-For quantitative metrics, this could include a static repository with known metric results, or just inputs and output.
-For qualitative metrics, this may be more difficult.

 ## 8. External References (Literature)
-Blog posts, websites, academic papers, or books that mention the metric.